Post402/post402-starter-kit/README.md

 5. Your payout address is automatically detected
 6. Click "Publish" and sign the message with your wallet

-Posts are stored in `data/posts/posts.json`.
+Posts are stored in Supabase.
 Each post gets a UUID and includes your wallet signature for verification.

 ### Viewing posts